murphn88/ca4015-assignment-1/book/intro.md

 height: 300px
 name: igt-fig
 ---
-What a participant might see
+Screenshot of a computerized IGT
 ```

 ## Procedures

-The analysis conducted in this paper (book/report?) uses data collected during 10 independent published studies.
+The analysis conducted in this report uses data collected during 10 independent published studies.
 All participants were deemed healthy (i.e., no known neurological impairments) and performed a computerized version of the IGT.
 Depending on the study, participants completed 95, 100 or 150 trials.
 The payoff scheme used was not consistent between IGT studies, each study was based on one of the following payoff schemes:

 * *Payoff Scheme 1* is the traditional payoff scheme, with the following features:
 	* Decks C and D are the good decks, with a net outcome of 10 cards being +250.
 Decks A and B are the bad decks with the net outcome of 10 cards being -250.